ppppqp/ppppqp.github.io/posts/2023-09-03-WASM-parser.md

 ## Meta-Intro

-Recently I have spent my spare time exploring WASM(Web Assembly).
-It is an interesting virtual instruction set that offers many charming features, like cross-platform portability, simplicity, great performance and security.
+WASM is an interesting virtual instruction set that offers many charming features, like cross-platform portability, simplicity, great performance and security.

 ## Intro
 This blog will introduce the starting point of our journey: a WASM binary.
 WASM ships in binary, which makes it efficient and secure (at least harder to reverse engineer than Javascript.)
 The binary structure is well-designed and by studying the structure, we get a taste of how WASM works.